shenbinqian/homo_gen/README.md

 python self_info.py
 ```

 ## Reference(s)

 Chaya Hiruncharoenvate, Zhiyuan Lin, and Eric Gilbert.
 2015.
 Algorithmically Bypassing Censorship on Sina Weibo with Nondeterministic Homophone Substitutions.
 In *Proceedings of the International AAAI Conference on Web and Social Media*, 9(1):150–158.

+Shenbin Qian, Constantin Orasan, Felix Do Carmo, Qiuliang Li, and Diptesh Kanojia.
+2023.
+Evaluation of Chinese-English Machine Translation of Emotion-Loaded Microblog Texts: A Human Annotated Dataset for the Quality Assessment of Emotion Translation.
+In *Proceedings of the 24th Annual Conference of the European Association for Machine Translation*, pages 125–135, Tampere, Finland.
+European Association for Machine Translation.